gear-foundation/academy/docs/03-intermediate/04-delayed-message/testing-delayed-message.md

 }
 ```

-The following debug messages will be displayed in the console:
+The following debug messages will appear in the console:

 ```console
 [DEBUG test] [handle(0x0fc8..ced9)] 0x0100..0000: !!!!
 HANDLE !!!!